rmsolgi/geneticalgorithm/README.md

-**geneticalgorithm has some arguments**:
+**geneticalgorithm2 has some arguments**:
 1. Obviously the first argument is the function f we already defined (for more details about the argument and output see [Function](#1111-id)).
 1. Our problem has three variables so we set dimension equal three.
-1. Variables are real (continuous) so we use string 'real' to notify the type of variables (geneticalgorithm accepts other types including Boolean, Integers and Mixed; see other examples).
+1. Variables are real (continuous) so we use string 'real' to notify the type of variables (geneticalgorithm2 accepts other types including Boolean, Integers and Mixed; see other examples).
 1. Finally, we input varbound which includes the boundaries of the variables.
 Note that the length of variable_boundaries must be equal to dimension.